 How do you float the river in Bend, Oregon?

-Save Mother Nature from popped plastic and spare your backside the fallout of said popping.
-As an added bonus, $1 from each Tumalo Creek tube rental gets donated to the Upper Deschutes Watershed Council to help reduce the impact we have on our river.
+Save Mother Nature some grief and spare your backside the fallout of a failed floatie and rent a commercial-grade one from Tumalo Creek.
+As an added bonus, $1 from each tube rental gets donated to the Upper Deschutes Watershed Council to help reduce the impact we have on our river.

 If you’re determined to bring your own floatie, find a sturdy one with durable seams.
 Those cute inflatable donuts and pizza slices are fun for pools, but this is a river spiked with branches and sharp lava rocks.